 The need for a practical resource addressing severe asthma was made apparent to the GINA Science Committee and Board of Directors from responses to a survey of members of the GINA Assembly, which is a group of physician volunteers around the world who actively disseminate GINA strategy in their respective countries.
 Two particular needs identified were (1) at what point should a patient be referred to a specialist, and (2) guidance for biologic therapies.

-THE GOALS OF THE POCKET GUIDE ARE STATED ON PAGE 4:
+GOALS OF THE POCKET GUIDE (PAGE 4)

 The goal of this Pocket Guide is to provide a practical summary for health professionals about how to identify, assess and manage difficult-to-treat and severe asthma in adolescents and adults.
 It is intended for use by general practitioners (GPs, primary care physicians), pulmonary specialists and other health professionals involved in the management of people with asthma.